Claken/Inception/README.md

 ```
 make start
 ```
-Finally, when the building is done, type this URL on your web browser :
+Finally, when the process is done, type this URL on your web browser :
 ```
 https://localhost:443
 ```